 Customer Support Centre

-Please be aware that we will process your request within 7 days, however many of our clients plan their marketing communications in advance, therefore it may take some time to become fully effective.
+Please be aware that we’ll process your request within 7 days, however many of our clients plan their marketing communications in advance, therefore it may take some time to become fully effective.

-If you wish to minimise the amount of marketing communication you receive from all organisations, there are several industry opt-out files which you can subscribe to, depending on the communication channel:
+If you wish to reduce the amount of marketing communications you receive from all organisations, there are several simple steps you can take.

-Postal Marketing – You can opt out of postal marketing by registering with the Mail Preference Service (MPS) at http://www.mpsonline.org.uk/.
+You can opt out of postal marketing by registering with the Mail Preference Service (MPS) at http://www.mpsonline.org.uk.
 This is an industry-wide service administered by the Direct Marketing Association and recognised by the Information Commissioner.

-There is a version of this called the Baby Mailing Preference Service which can help reduce the number of baby-related mailings you receive.
-You can register at https://www.mpsonline.org.uk/bmps/
+The Baby Mailing Preference Service (BMPS) specifically aims to reduce the amount of baby-related post you receive.
+You can register at https://www.mpsonline.org.uk/bmps.

-Telephone Marketing – Experian does not provide telephone numbers for prospect marketing activity, however consumers can opt out of telemarketing activity by registering their details within the Telephone Preference Service (TPS) at https://www.tpsonline.org.uk/
+You can opt out of telemarketing by registering with the Telephone Preference Service (TPS) at http://www.tpsonline.org.uk.

-Email Marketing - Unlike Postal or Telephone channels, there is no industry-wide service to opt out of email marketing.
-Therefore, consumers should always review privacy policies and marketing opt-in check boxes when registering for services or purchasing products online.
-Where unwanted email marketing is received, consumers should unsubscribe via easy to find links within the email or use spam filters to prevent future communications.
+Unlike postal or telephone channels, there’s no industry-wide service to opt out of email marketing.
+You should always review privacy policies and marketing opt-in check boxes when registering for services or buying products online.

 The ICO’s Your Data Matters